Loading...

 Notary Public

-4 years (permanent commission available for Wisconsin-licensed attorneys only)
+4 years (permanent for attorneys)

 Commission Term